 This viewpoint is open between 10am and 5pm daily, and it is suggested that all visitors should make their way here first.
 From this viewpoint resident red squirrels are our stars, and there are a host of woodland birds to enjoy at the feeding station.
 Views over the Lake and Marshland add more such as goosander, heron and the occasional otter.
 If you are lucky, views of the osprey fishing may be seen.
 Whilst at the Lower Viewpoint, the staff and volunteers will give you the information you require to get you safely to the Upper viewpoint.

 Important: Since the ospreys moved nest, views from the Lower Viewpoint may be restricted at certain times of the season, with the focus being on the beautiful Bassenthwaite Lake fishing grounds.

 Please note: in inclement or severe weather, we may need to close the Lower Viewpoint.

 This viewpoint is half a mile further into the forest, and can be accessed via the forest road from the Lower Viewpoint.
-It should take about 20 minutes to walk, and is a steady climb, but is really worth the effort.
+It should take about 20 minutes to walk from there, and is a steady climb, but is really worth the effort.